timbeaudet/knowledge_base/processes/deploy_web_live.md

+# Deploy Live WebSite Changes

+When developing the Tyre Bytes website, or others that use the same setup, you can modify the site and immediately see the results using the `hugo server`.

+0. Navigate terminal to the project folder where hugo would generate the site.
+1. Run the command `hugo server --bind 0.0.0.0`
+2. Navigate your browser to the site displayed, it should work on other LAN devices.

 # Deploy Live Builds on the Fly

 0. Make sure all the scripts in build and build/automated have executable permissions.